The Russia Investigations: A Case Still Unproven

 The continued slide of the core Russia "collusion" story, if that is what indeed happens, is politically relevant to the other investigations and potential problems confronting the president.

-Because the hush-money payments and the potential international contributions to the inauguration campaign aren't about Russia, it provides a talking point to the White House:
+Because the hush money payments and the potential international contributions to the inauguration campaign aren't about Russia, it provides a talking point to the White House:

 The "deep state" couldn't make Russia stick, Trump argues, and so its conspirators have gone on an expedition for other mud to sling.
 That, he hopes, will mean that none of it sticks.

-Note: Editor's Note: This story has been edited to make it clear that it is analysis and that the allegations of the Trump campaign conspiring with the Russians remain unproven.